|

 cleanest; most fuel efficient and quietest outboard motors available.

 Each raft is outfitted with emergency communications and safety equipment.
-A variety of beverages are available
+A variety of beverages are available at all times.

 Because this is a smooth water section of river, lifejackets are optional for adults, but children ages 12 and under must